-Those with Medicare Part B for longer than 12 months can get a Medicare Annual Wellness Visit to update a personal disease prevention plan.
+Those with Medicare Part B for over 12 months can get a Medicare Annual Wellness Visit to update a personal disease prevention plan.
 The prevention plan is based on your current health risk factors.

 What is the Medicare Annual Wellness Visit?

-The Annual Wellness Visit is meant to check routine measurements like height, weight, blood pressure, and health risks.
-Your doctor will also look for signs of dementia, including Alzheimer’s disease.
+The Annual Wellness Visit checks routine measurements like height, weight, blood pressure, and health risks.
+Your doctor will also look for signs of dementia, including Alzheimer’s.

 You can expect your doctor to discuss: